nickfirouzi/personalWebsite/README.md

 # personalWebsite
-This simple one-page website is a way for people to have a very quick and easy personable website that aggregates your activity and positions a simple logo, a portrait and some description text in a nicely-formatted manner.
-This is licensed under the MIT and GPL licenses.
+This is a simple one-page website which is a way for me to present myself.
+In this project I try first of all to clean the already created page and get rid of the unnecessarily writen code that doesnt do anything.
+And later I will try to add new futures and update the website acording to my resume.